 Potty Training Tips for Stubborn Dogs

 Is your pup hell-bent on resisting potty training?
 Believe it or not, our canine companions don’t misbehave just for the heck of it.
 As creatures of habit who thrive on positive reinforcement, dogs want something as basic and routine as going potty to be a smooth process that garners treats and praise.
 Nevertheless, some doggos are especially stubborn when it comes to training.
+So how do you potty train a stubborn dog?
 We’re here to give you a couple of tips for a smooth potty training journey for you and your strong-willed dog!

 Photo by fatty corgi